idkhidden/PeExplorer/README.md

 # PE Explorer

-Simple PE Explorer Made In C++ That List All The Section And Adresses
+Simple PE Explorer That List All The Sections and Adresses

 # HOW TO USE
 • Make A Folder Put The PE in It </br>